cobwebos/docs/articles/azure-stack/azure-stack-manage-storage-accounts.md

 For more details, refer to [Azure Stack powershell documentation.](https://msdn.microsoft.com/library/mt637964.aspx)

-## <a name="migrate-a-container"></a>Migrate a container
+## Migrate a container
+<a id="migrate-a-container" class="xliff"></a>
-Due to uneven storage use by tenants, an administrator may find one or more underlying tenant shares using more space than others.
-If this occurs, the administrator can attempt to free up some space on the stressed share by manually migrating some blob containers to another share.
+Due to uneven storage use by tenants, an cloud operator may find one or more underlying tenant shares using more space than others.
+If this occurs, the cloud operator can attempt to free up some space on the stressed share by manually migrating some blob containers to another share.

 You must use PowerShell to migrate containers.
 > [!NOTE]